Learning-Dashboard/LD-eval/README.md

 ### projects/default/metrics
 The folder contains the metrics definitions of a project.
 As *params queries*, *metrics queries* consist of a pair of files, a .properties and a .query file.
 In addition to params queries, metrics queries compute a metric value defined by a formula.
 The computed metric value is stored in the metrics index (defined in *project.properties*) after the query execution.

-Computed metrics get aggregated into factors.
-Therefore, you have to specify the factors, a metric is going to influence.
-Metrics can influence one or more factors, that are supplied as a comma-separated list of factor IDs together with the weight describing the strength of the influence.
-In the example below, the metric 'metric1' influences two factors (factor1 and factor2) with weights 0.5 for factor1 and 1.0 for factor2.
-The value of a factor is then computed as a weighted sum of all metrics influencing a factor.

 __Example: metric1 query__

 metric1.properties